 Signs of Anxiety in College Students

 Anxiety in college students is more than just feelings of nervousness or worry.
-The symptoms that can present during this time tend to be debilitating, and without the right interventions can have a long-lasting impact on the student, even beyond the college years.
+The symptoms of anxiety that can present during this time tend to be debilitating, and without the right interventions can have a long-lasting impact on the student, even beyond the college years.

 Some signs of anxiety to watch out for include:2